coleblackman/Caravel-SHA256-zenhplp/README.md

 # Caravel-SHA256-zenhplp

-A SHA256 implementation on the caravel harness (efabless) created by the zen team at the high performance low power lab at the University of Virginia.
+A SHA256 implementation on the caravel harness (efabless) created by the zEn team at the high performance low power lab at the University of Virginia.

 ## Implementation